AbdElrahmanMSalim/Deep-Learning/YOLO-Real-time/Readme.md

 Real-Time object detection implementation using YOLO
 ----

-Implemetation based on work in Convolutional Neural Networks Course by Andrew NG.
+Implementation based on work in Convolutional Neural Networks Course by Andrew NG.
 ----

 You have to download Yolo.h5 file and put it in model_data\